-Other main operatic roles to date include the Controller (Flight), Musetta (La Bohème), Ilia (Idomeneo), Mabel (The Pirates of Penzance) and Amanda (Der Teufel auf Erden), along with Clorinde (Dr. Faust. jr.) with Gärtnerplatztheater.
+In 2016, the young soprano was a member of the studio of l’Opéra de Lyon, France, where she portrayed the part of Bubikopf in Der Kaiser von Atlantis by Viktor Ullmann.
+She took Munich’s Prinzregententheater by storm in 2017 with the demanding part of the Controller in Jonathan Dove’s Flight.
+Other operatic roles have included Musetta (La Bohème), Ilia (Idomeneo), Mabel (The Pirates of Penzance) and Amanda (Der Teufel auf Erden), along with Clorinde (Dr. Faust jun.) with Gärtnerplatztheater and Johanna (Sweeney Todd) with Oper Halle.
 For the 2015 Kurt Weill Festival, she performed Bessie in Mahagonny Songspiel and the Soprano Solo in Royal Palace.
-In Toronto she was a regular chorus member of Opera Atelier of Toronto, under the artistic direction of Marshall Pynkoski.
+In Toronto, she was a chorus member with Opera Atelier of Toronto under the artistic direction of Marshall Pynkoski.

-Fascinated by contemporary music, Andromahi has premiered several new works, such as Oriol Cruxient’s Manifest with the Bavarian Radio Orchestra under the baton of Ulf Schirmer and Konstantia Gourzi’s Eros with the Bavarian State Orchestra.
-In 2014, she sang the Soprano in Claude Vivier’s Kopernikus with the Munich Biennale International Contemporary Opera Festival.
+Fascinated by contemporary music, Andromahi has premiered several new works, such as Oriol Cruxient’s Manifest with the Bayerische Rundfunk Orchester under the baton of Ulf Schirmer as well as Konstantia Gourzi’s Eros with the Bayerische Staatsorchester.
+In 2014, she sang the Soprano in Claude Vivier’s Kopernikus with the Münchener Biennale International Contemporary Music Theater Festival.

-In the concert realm, the young soprano has been heard in Orff’s Carmina Burana with the Daimler Orchestra in Munich and as the first soprano in Mozart’s Mass in C Minor with the Swabian Oratorio Chorus.
-She also enriched her connection to German art song at the Franz Schubert Institute in 2012.
+In the concert realm, Andromahi has been heard as the first soprano in Mozart’s Mass in C Minor with the Schwäbischer Oratorienchor and in Orff’s Carmina Burana with the Daimler Orchester in Munich.
+She also enriched her connection to German art song at the Franz Schubert Institut in 2012.

-After moving to Munich, Germany, in 2013, Andromahi obtained a Master of Voice from the Munich University of Music and Performing Arts as well as a Master of Opera from the Theatre Academy August Everding.
-She holds a Honours Bachelor of Voice from the University of Toronto, Canada.
+After moving to Germany in 2013, Andromahi obtained a Master’s of Voice from the Hochschule für Musik und Theater München as well as a Master’s of Opera from the Theaterakademie August Everding.
+She holds an Honours Bachelor’s degree in Voice from the University of Toronto, Canada.